openfootball/league-starter/README.md

 $ sportdb build
 ```

-This will read in the `./Datafile` and
+This will run the build script and

-- setup a new single-file SQLite database e.g. `./sport.db`
+- setup a new single-file SQLite database e.g. `./sport.db` from scratch (zero)
-- read in all plain text datasets
+- read in all datasets in plain text

 That's it.
 Try: